 I'm a University student, will I have to contribute?

 - While you are studying outside Guernsey, you will not be paying employed or self-employed contributions and therefore will not need to contribute.
-If you are employed in the Islands during your holidays, your employer may need to enrol you.
+If you are employed in the Islands during your holidays, your employer may need to enrol you if the appointment is for more than three months.
 Further thought needs to be given to the rules around very short periods of employment.

 Can I withdraw a lump sum when I reach pension age?